 Cost: Members/Students-$35, Non-members - $45

-The Wellness and Recreation center is pleased to offer swim lessons to the local community through Kent County Parks and Recreation.
-Our program offers lessons for kids ranging from the parent-child class up to the age of 14.
+The Wellness and Recreation center is pleased to offer group swim lessons to the greater Dover community.
+Our program offers lessons for children ranging from 6 months up to 15 years of age.
 All group lessons are a half hour and meet once a week for five weeks.
-You can register for the lessons at the Wellness and Recreation Center or by visiting the Kent County website.

 WHY MUST I WEAR A “REGULATION” BATHING SUIT IN THE POOLS AS OPPOSED TO A T-SHIRT AND SHORTS?

 There are several reasons why we require regulation bathing suits.
 Some of these reasons include certain dyes in non-regulation materials that may bleed.
 Certain fibers in non-regulation materials may not interact well with the filtration system.
 Some T-shirts may hinder a swimmer’s ability in the water.
 T-shirts worn with no undergarments may be offensive to patrons.

 DO I HAVE TO PUT MY HEAD UNDERWATER FOR ANY OF THE AQUATICS GROUP FITNESS CLASSES?

 No. Each class is designed for all fitness levels and each individual works at their preferred intensity.
 You will not be required to fully submerge your head.

 The temperature of the pool is 84 degrees year round.

 DOES THE WRC OFFER COURSES TO BECOME A LIFEGUARD, SWIM INSTRUCTOR OR POOL OPERATOR?